 Jackson Lee, a Democrat, is the representative for Texas's 18th congressional district (view map) and has served since Jan 4, 1995.
 Jackson Lee is next up for reelection in 2018.

 Read our 2016 Report Card for Jackson Lee.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Jackson Lee is shown as a purple triangle. (analysis methodology)
+Jackson Lee is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Ratings from Advocacy Organizations

 Sheila Jackson Lee sits on the following committees: